modularizer/heap/README.md

 Because end of term clauses would typically not be in the best interest of the homebuyer, they could potentially have the deal sweetened by...
 * The investor agreeing to certain penalties for invoking the end of term clause
   * e.g. the investor paying all closing costs, realtor fees, and other costs associated with the sale of the home
-  * e.g. the investor paying a certain percentage of the appreciation of the home to the homebuyer
 * The investor paying a higher initial HEAP payment
 * The investor agreeing to a lower percentage of rental income

 If the home is purchased as a starter home, the homeowner may be happy to agree to certain end of term clauses in exchange for extra negotiating power in the initial contract.
+### 9. Closing costs
+By default, the closing costs are split by equity share ratio, but this could be a point of negotiation.